BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/mail_attachment_plus/_index.md

 ---
 ### Connector 365 Mail Attachments Plus Online Help

-Here you will find all the help and learning resources, for our Microsoft AppSource Mail Attachment Plus APP.
+Here you will find all the help and learning resources, for our Microsoft AppSource Mail Attachment Plus App.

 Just use either the bottom or left navigation menu.